sanchitgupta001/MERNAppDevelopment/README.md

 localhost:5000, Browser(by default) does not include cookies.
 2. CORS(Cross-origin Resource Sharing): This issue will not be there when we are using single request server (for example: localhost:3000 here).
 But when we are redirecting to different domain
 (like localhost:5000), browser sometimes give error for CORS request.

+We are using **redux-thunk** npm library.
+Redux-Thunk is the most popular middleware used to handle asynchronous actions in Redux.

+Also, for styling and css stuff, we are using **materialize**.
+For more info regarding materialize, you can visit: https://materializecss.com/